pieces-app/plugin_sublime/README.md

 ## Getting Started

 Welcome to the Pieces Sublime Plugin.
-The Pieces Sublime plugin is designed to manage your saved materials in Pieces right from within Sublime, and interact seamlessly with Pieces OS.client.
+The Pieces Sublime plugin is designed to manage your saved materials in Pieces right from within Sublime, and interact seamlessly with Pieces OS.

-To get started, Check the settings.
+To get started, check the settings.
 If you wish to change the llm model you're using or the host, you can do so in the settings `Preferences > Package Settings > Pieces > Settings`.

 ### Open Saved Material